JohnLindahlTech/pass-bokning/README.md

 # Pass bokning
-This is a helper script to be able to book a time for Uppsala/Stockholm passport time.
+This is a helper script to be able to book a time for Uppsala/Stockholm/Västra Götaland passport time.

 # Requirements
 Nodejs v17